Freeseer/freeseer/source/contribute/packaging.rst

   python setup.py bdist_rpm --group="Sound and Video" --requires=python-feedparser,
   python-sqlite2,gstreamer,gstreamer-python,PyQt4

-OR alternatively,
+Or alternatively,

-We have a handy "make rpm" target from the top level makefile that does both steps a and b the "make rpm" target has a dependency on building the source so this should happen automatically
+We have a handy "make rpm" target from the top level (src directory) makefile that does both steps a and b.
+The

+  make rpm

+target has a dependency on building the source so this should happen automatically.

 Ubuntu/Debian Linux
 -------------------

+Run

+  make deb

-  Run "make deb" from the top level makefile
+from the top level (src directory) makefile.

-the "make deb" target has a dependency on building the source so this should happen automatically
+The "make deb" target has a dependency on building the source so this should happen automatically.

 Arch Linux